Adrian Carton de Wiart: Prisoner of war in Italy (1941–1943)

 Carton de Wiart was a high-profile prisoner.
 After four months at the Villa Orsini at Sulmona, he was transferred to a special prison for senior officers at Castello di Vincigliata.
 There were a number of senior officer prisoners here due to the successes achieved by Rommel in North Africa early in 1941.
 Carton de Wiart made friends, especially with General Sir Richard O'Connor, The 6th Earl of Ranfurly and Lieutenant-General Philip Neame, VC.

 In letters to his wife, Lord Ranfurly described Carton de Wiart in captivity as "a delightful character" and said he "must hold the record for bad language."
 Ranfurly was "endlessly amused by him.
 He really is a nice person – superbly outspoken."
 The four were committed to escaping.
 He made five attempts, including seven months tunnelling.
-Once Carton de Wiart evaded capture for eight days disguised as an Italian peasant (he was in northern Italy, could not speak Italian, and was 62 years old, with an eye patch, one empty sleeve and multiple injuries and scars).
+Carton de Wiart once evaded capture for eight days disguised as an Italian peasant (he was in northern Italy, could not speak Italian, and was 62 years old, with an eye patch, one empty sleeve and multiple injuries and scars).

 Then, in a surprising development, Carton de Wiart was taken from prison in August 1943 and driven to Rome.
 The Italian government was secretly planning to leave the war and wanted Carton de Wiart to send the message to the British Army about a peace treaty with the UK.
 Carton de Wiart was to accompany an Italian negotiator, General Giacomo Zanussi, to Lisbon to meet Allied contacts to negotiate the surrender.
 To keep the mission secret, Carton de Wiart was told he needed civilian clothes.
-Distrusting Italian tailors, he stated that "[he] had no objection provided [he] did not resemble a gigolo."
+Distrusting Italian tailors, he stated that "[he] had no objection, provided [he] did not resemble a gigolo."
 In Happy Odyssey, he described the resultant suit as being "as good as anything that ever came out of Savile Row."
 When they reached Lisbon, Carton de Wiart was released and made his way to England, reaching there on 28 August 1943.